YugAjmera/navros_pkg/README.md

 rviz -d navigate.rviz
 ```

 * Set initial pose (Click "2D pose estimate" and pinpoint the approximate location of robot on map).
+* Red arrows indicate the probable location.
 * Set goal for the robot in RVIZ (Click "2D Nav goal" and pinpoint the desired goal on the map).
 * Green line indicates the path planned.